-Funny how fitness fashion often leaves little to be desired…I mean, athletic wear might be a trend for Spring 2012, but I’ve yet to see Anna Della Russo sporting workout wear on the streets of Milan.
+Funny how fitness fashion often leaves little to be desired.
+Athletic wear might be a trend for Spring 2012, but we’ve yet to see Anna Della Russo sporting workout wear on the streets of Milan.
 And yet, despite its lack of fashion sense, women’s sporting wear has made major impacts on how we dress today, from work attire, to the perfect cocktail dress.
 Here are a few historical sportswear facts that highlight the fitness impact on the fashion world:

 The first skin tight bodices were crafted by Jules Leotard during the Victorian era of the late 1800s.
 The leotard was made solely for men, namely circus performers, while women performers kept to inflexible and rather dangerous corsets.
 While men still wear leotards, or “biketards”, for cycling, swimming, rowing, etc, the name will forever be synonomous with women and dance fashion.